Skip to main content

 10. When cooking, have a pan cover or cookie sheet nearby to cover the pan in the event of a grease fire.

-11. For oven fires, only when possible,make sure you keep the oven door closed and turn off the gas and exit the home.
+11. For oven fires, only when possible,make sure you keep the oven door closed and turn off the gas and exit your home.

 If you need emergency assistance dial 911